 Many of us start our online journey on search engines, and so it seems fitting that Google is where we start our list too.
 Google is arguably the best way to find a large list of guest blogging sites.
-Rather than finding and approaching a single site at a time, set a spreadsheet up and get a list together, including information like DA and site topic, the main URL of the blog, and the guest post guidelines pages.
+Rather than finding and approaching a single site at a time, set a spreadsheet up and get a list together, including information like DA (What Is DA?) and PA (What Is PA?) and site topic, the main URL of the blog, and the guest post guidelines pages.

 There are potentially hundreds of searches you can conduct, for each of your topics, industries, and keywords.

 Some of the most popular and productive searches are:

 This brings up sites that have previously published guest posts by other authors.
 They don’t necessarily have guest post guidelines, or even advertise the fact that they accept guest submissions.
 It may take some more work to connect with the site owners, and there will be those that approach the guest authors they want, rather than authors contacting them.
 However, this does mean that the sites in question will not have been approached as often as those with guest submission guidelines.

 Click The Tools button in Google’s search results and search for results posted within the past month or the past three months.
 This will limit results to those that still actively encourage and publish posts.